message/iata/KR.md

 - nationals of Korea (Rep.) arriving from Myanmar;
 - passengers younger than 6 years;
 - passengers traveling on official business or funeral attendance purposes with a Quarantine Exemption Certificate.
-16. Passengers transiting to China (People's Rep.) are not allowed to stay in the international transit area of the airport.
+16. Passengers transiting to China (People's Rep.) must enter Korea (Rep.) to obtain a green QR code with an 'HDC' mark.
+- This does not apply to passengers with:
+- an invitation letter issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games;
+- a Pre-Valid card (PVC) issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games.